kitamuraproduction-bot/BubbleMemo_App/README.md

 - **Bubble memos** — Type a note and it appears as a floating bubble with soft, organic physics.
 Drag bubbles around freely; they gently push each other out of the way.
 - **Groups (big bubbles)** — Drop bubbles into a big bubble to group related ideas.
 Groups auto-resize to fit their contents, can be nested, and can be renamed with a tap.
 - **Pump & pin modes** — Long-press with the pump 🚲 to inflate a bubble (make an idea bigger!), or with the pin 📌 to shrink it.
 Tap with the pin to pop a bubble.
 Works on groups too: shrinking a group automatically repacks the bubbles inside.
-- **Connections** — Link two bubbles and label the relationship between them.
+- **Connections** — Link two bubbles with a line to show they're related.
 - **Multiple boards** — Keep separate boards for separate projects, with selectable backgrounds (plain grid, world map, Japan map).
 The free version supports up to 5 boards.
 - **One-tap sharing** — Tap "Send this board" and a share link is copied to your clipboard.
 The entire board is compressed and embedded in the URL itself — when someone opens it, an independent copy is imported onto *their* device.
 No accounts, no server, no collaborative editing surprises.
 - **Undo / redo, lasso selection, alignment tools** — and other small conveniences for tidying up your thoughts.